3/17/2025

 Test Scores

 Students who have a deep, foundational knowledge of necessary reading skills are more likely to see success on assessments.
-Since they have the ability to use decoding and language skills to comprehend any text they engage with, they can successfully understand and respond to questions on a variety of subjects, not just within the English Language Arts sphere.
+Since they can use decoding and language skills to comprehend any text they engage with, they can successfully understand and respond to questions on various subjects, not just within the English Language Arts sphere.

 Teacher Competence

 Teachers who have training in the science of reading and aligned instructional practices can ensure students receive the direct, explicit, and cumulative instruction they need to achieve reading comprehension.
-Additionally, they can scaffold learning for students who require additional support on certain skills, as teachers can recognize where learning opportunities present.
+Additionally, they can scaffold learning for students requiring additional support on specific skills, as teachers can recognize where learning opportunities are.

 What Are the Benefits of Science of Reading-Based Instruction?

-The primary benefit of science of reading-based instruction is providing all students with the explicit, direct, and cumulative teaching proven to help 95% of learners achieve skilled reading.
+The primary benefit of science of reading-based instruction is providing all students with explicit, direct, and cumulative teaching proven to help most learners achieve skilled reading.

 For educators using different instructional methods, shifting to a science of reading-based approach can cause wariness.
 District administrators should approach this shift with grace, support, and kindness.
-Offer education on why the shift is necessary, what it means for building-level staff, and what the implementation plan looks like.
+Explain why the shift is necessary, what it means for building-level staff, and what the implementation plan looks like.

 School Administrators